Hackathonification-enforcement-unit/ClearFile-file-explorer/README.md

 We'd like to thank the following people for their contributions to this monstrosity:

 * [StefDP](https://github.com/stef-00012/) for their help with the Neutralinojs framework, which we promptly broke
-* [CreeperITA104](https://github.com/creeperita09/) for their input on the app's design and user experience, which we ignored (edit from CreeperITA104: they did in fact ignore me and they also didn't credit me for the asset making)
+* [CreeperITA104](https://github.com/creeperita09/) for their input on the app's design and user experience, which we ignored :).
+Also, he made the icons.
+*[Smartlinuxcoder](https://github.com/smartlinuxcoder/)for the original idea and most of the ~~spaghetti~~ code-writing
 --------

 ## Release